sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Spending Favor Points

 Favor points can be spent in a number of different ways.
-They donít need to be tied to a specific debt owed or action taken, but itís often more interesting if you provide a compelling reason behind spending a favor point.
+They don√≠t need to be tied to a specific debt owed or action taken, but it√≠s often more interesting if you provide a compelling reason behind spending a favor point.
 While the Narrator can grant the use of favor points in any number of ways, here are some common uses.

-***Enticing Offer.*** Youíre not just
+***Enticing Offer.*** You√≠re not just

-well-known, youíre well-connected.
+well-known, you√≠re well-connected.
 When you would make a Prestige check to utilize the Calling in Favors mechanic, you may spend a favor point to gain advantage.

 ***Rumor Has It.*** You can suddenly recollect something interesting that could give you the upper hand.
-You can spend 1 favor point (at the Narratorís discretion) to gain a 1d6 expertise die on an appropriate check before it is rolled.
+You can spend 1 favor point (at the Narrator√≠s discretion) to gain a 1d6 expertise die on an appropriate check before it is rolled.
 This is often (but not necessarily) during a social encounter, and the Narrator may rule that only so many favor points can be used with an NPC or during a scene.

-***Smooth Over.*** Youíve made a mistake, but you have just the right explanation, convenient distraction, or charming mannerism to cover it up.
+***Smooth Over.*** You√≠ve made a mistake, but you have just the right explanation, convenient distraction, or charming mannerism to cover it up.
 After making an ability check for a social interaction but before the outcome of the result is known, you may spend 2 favor points to roll a second time and choose whichever result you wish.
 Favor points can only be spent on Smooth Over once per scene.

 #### Gaining Favor Points

 When you finish a long rest while in your Prestige Center and have no favor points remaining, you regain 1 favor point.
-If you are in your stronghold, you instead regain a number of favor points equal to half your strongholdís grade (minimum 2 favor points).
-While outside of your Prestige Center, you must either gain favor points by performing notable deeds, impressive roleplay (granted at the Narratorís discretion), or through the Network journey activity.
+If you are in your stronghold, you instead regain a number of favor points equal to half your stronghold√≠s grade (minimum 2 favor points).
+While outside of your Prestige Center, you must either gain favor points by performing notable deeds, impressive roleplay (granted at the Narrator√≠s discretion), or through the Network journey activity.

-Journey Activity Favor Points Gaining influence doesnít come without work.
+Journey Activity Favor Points Gaining influence doesn√≠t come without work.
 You can undertake a new journey activity: Network.
-At the Narratorís discretion, you can also gain a favor point on a critical success for the Busk and Gossip journey activities, proving you are particularly competent or
+At the Narrator√≠s discretion, you can also gain a favor point on a critical success for the Busk and Gossip journey activities, proving you are particularly competent or

 well-informed.

 New Journey Activity: Network Success on a Deception or Persuasion check allows an adventurer to make connections that will come in handy later.
-You can gain an expertise die on this check by making a bribe (or equivalent gift) of a number of gold pieces equal to 5 ◊ twice the regionís tier (minimum 5 gold).
+You can gain an expertise die on this check by making a bribe (or equivalent gift) of a number of gold pieces equal to 5 ‚óä twice the region√≠s tier (minimum 5 gold).

 **Note:** To perform this journey activity, the party must be in a populated area such as a Country Shire, Open Roads, or Urban Township.